South Pars/North Dome Gas-Condensate field: Reserves

 However, since the field is a common field and the reservoir is highly homogenous, the ultimate recoverable reserves of each country may vary from this technical assessment which only considers the static data and does not include rate of gas migration.
 So, it is better to say that the ultimate recoverable reserves of each country would be a factor of cumulative gas production by each of them.

 The Iranian section also holds 18 Goilbbl of condensate in place of which some 9 Goilbbl are believed to be recoverable, while Qatari section believed to contains some 30 Goilbbl of condensate in place and at least some 10 Goilbbl of recoverable condensate.

 The field is rich in liquids and yields approximately 40 oilbbl of condensate per 1 e6cuft of gas.
-It has also very high level of well productivity which in average stands for 100 e6cuft per day per well.
+It has also very high level of well productivity which in average stands for 100 e6cuft per day per well, while the average natural gas well productivity in Iran is 1.5 million cubic meters per day per well.

 Reserve uncertainties

 In 2005, QatarEnergy became worried the North Dome's reserves were being developed too quickly, which could reduce reservoir pressure and possibly damage its long-term production potential.
 In early 2005, the government placed a moratorium on additional development projects at the North Dome pending a study of the field's reservoirs.
 This assessment is not expected to end until after 2009, meaning new projects are unlikely to be signed before 2010.
 However, this did not affect projects approved or underway before the moratorium.

 The 2005 moratorium by Qatar and the subsequent extension of that raised some questions about the actual proven reserves in Qatari side of the field.
 There was some news in 2006 that ConocoPhillips drilled unexpectedly dry holes in the North Field and this event was at least a partial catalyst for a revamped perspective on the North field structure and potential.
 Further supporting evidence for skepticism about the real scale of Qatari's reserves came from the 2008 exploration round in Qatar to target exploration of gas in the pre-Khuff formation.
 Even one of the blocks is exactly located beneath the North Dome Field.

 On 29 October 2007, Qatargas CEO Faisal Al Suwaidi stated that the 5-year moratorium on new North Field gas development projects, imposed in 2005, could be extended to 2011 or 2012.
 The exploration moratorium was lifted by Qatar in April 2017 with the announcement of a new gas project in the southern part of the field.

+QatarEnergy issued a bond prospectus on the 5th of July 2021.
+This bond issue, which was managed by, amongst others Deutsche Bank and J.P.
+Morgan included proven and confirmed reserve numbers for 2020 of 818.6 and 1756.1 Tcf respectively.
+QatarEnergy is the only entity that uses the terminology of confirmed reserves and does not provide a definition for it.